-In compliance with the Judgement dated 28.03.2022 (corrected & released on 05.04.2022) passed by Hon'ble Ms Justice Prathiba M. Singh in CS(COMM) 185/2022 titled "Sun Pharma Laboratories Ltd. vs. Hetero Healthcare Ltd. & Anr", please find enclosed a copy of the same for circulating among all the Judicial Officers under your respective jurisdictions.
+I am directed to forward herewith a copy of Judgment dated 28.03.2022 (Corrected & released on 05.04.2022) passed by Hon'ble Ms. Justice Prathiba M. Singh in CS(COMM) 185/2022 titled "Sun Pharma Laboratories Ltd. Vs Hetero Healthcare Ltd. & Anr" and to request you to circulate the same amongst all the Judicial Officers under your respective control for information and necessary compliance.